13 Special Gifts to Soothe Chronic Illnessby Cathy Kramer Patient Advocate

 - Be specific in what you need help with.

-- Once delegated, let go of the responsibility.
+- Once you've delegated, let go of the responsibility.

 Create new traditions

 I thrive on traditions.
-However, when they drain all my energy reserves, it is time to reassess.
+But when they drain all my energy reserves, it's time to reassess.
 Over the years, we have created simpler ones that work better with my health condition.
-One good change we have made is eating out at a restaurant on Christmas Eve, allowing my body to rest up for the Christmas day meal.
+One good change we have made for the December holidays is eating out at a restaurant on Christmas Eve, allowing my body to rest up for the Christmas day meal.

-A rule of thumb I attempt to follow is: If the tradition causes exhaustion and tears, it is time to drop it.
+A rule of thumb I attempt to follow is: If the tradition causes exhaustion and tears, it's time to drop it.

 Set yourself up for success